Home > Blackpool Profile > Mortality

 • Treatable (or amenable) mortality: Causes of death that can be mainly avoided through timely and effective health care interventions, including secondary prevention and treatment (i.e. after the onset of diseases, to reduce case-fatality).

-The Public Health Outcomes Framework contains the outcome measure - EO3: 'Under 75 mortality rate from causes considered preventable', whilst the NHS Outcomes Framework identifies outcomes related to treatable mortality - 'Potential Years of Life Lost from Causes Amenable to Health Care' (Outcomes 1a.i and 1a.ii).
+The Public Health Outcomes Framework contains the outcome measure - EO3: 'Under 75 mortality rate from causes considered preventable', whilst the NHS Outcomes Framework identifies outcomes related to treatable mortality - 'Potential Years of Life Lost from Causes Amenable to Health Care' (Outcomes 1a.i and 1a.ii)2

-Figure 6: Under 75 Mortality from Preventable Causes (Persons): 2001-03 to 2018-20 (2019 Definition)
+Figure 4: Under 75 Mortality from Preventable Causes (Persons): 2001-03 to 2021-23 (2019 Definition)

-Source: Office for National Statistics, Avoidable mortality by local authorities in England and unitaries in Wales, 2001 to 2020
+Source: Office for National Statistics, Avoidable mortality in England and Wales, 2001-03 to 2021-23

-Figure 7 shows Blackpool's mortality rate for causes considered treatable.
-England and North West average rates steadily declined between 2001 and 2011/12 before levelling off.
+Figure 5 shows Blackpool's mortality rate for causes considered treatable.
+England and North West average rates steadily declined between 2001-03 and 2011/12 before levelling off.
 Blackpool's rate also generally declined (with exceptions between 2008-12) until around 2014.
 Since that time the rate has increased whilst regional and national rates continue to slowly reduce.

-Figure 7: Under 75 Mortality from Treatable Causes (Persons): 2001-03 to 2018-20 (logarithmic trendline)
+Figure 5: Under 75 Mortality from Treatable Causes (Persons): 2001-03 to 2021-23

-Source: Office for National Statistics, Avoidable mortality by local authorities in England and unitaries in Wales, 2001 to 2020
+Source: Office for National Statistics, Avoidable mortality in England and Wales, 2001-03 to 2021-23

 [1] Office for Health Improvement and Disparities, Mortality Profile